rebeccathedev/petfeedd/README.md

 * An auto-discovery protocol that can be used to find feeders on your network.
 Useful for writing third party clients.

-* A notification system that supports email and PushBullet.
+* A notification system that supports email, PushBullet and Twitter.

 petfeedd is implemented predominantly in Python 3 using Flask and Peewee, with Vue.js and Bootstrap used for the web interface.